 NTU’s campus is frequently listed among the Top 15 most beautiful university campuses in the world.
 It has 57 Green Mark-certified (equivalent to LEED-certified) building projects comprising more than 230 buildings, of which 95% are certified Green Mark Platinum.

 Besides its 200-ha (500-acre) lush green, residential campus in the western part of Singapore, NTU also has a second campus in the heart of Novena, Singapore’s medical district.

 Meteoric rise in international academic reputation

-In 2018, NTU was placed 12th globally in the Quacquarelli Symonds (QS) World University Rankings.
-It was also ranked the world’s best young university (under 50 years old) by QS for the fifth consecutive year.
+NTU is placed 13th globally in the Quacquarelli Symonds (QS) World University Rankings 2020.
+It was also ranked the world’s best young university (under 50 years old) by QS for the sixth consecutive year in 2019.
 In addition, NTU was named the world’s fastest rising young university by Times Higher Education in 2015.

 The well-established Nanyang Business School is regularly featured among the leading business schools in Asia, with its MBA programme consistently rated top in Singapore since 2004 by The Economist.